Paul Westheim

-Paul Westheim (7 August 1886 in Eschwege, Germany – 21 December 1963 in Berlin, Germany) was a German art historian and publisher of the magazine Das Kunstblatt.
+Paul Westheim (7 August 1886 in Eschwege, Germany – 21 December 1963 in East Berlin, East Germany) was a German art historian and publisher of the magazine Das Kunstblatt.
 The fate of Westheim's art collection, which was sold after his death by Charlotte Weidler, has been the subject of major art restitution lawsuits.

 Biography

 Born into a Jewish family Westheim studied art history at the Technische Universität Darmstadt and then, in 1906, at the Humboldt University of Berlin where he was taught by Heinrich Wölfflin and Wilhelm Worringer.
 Westheim published monographs on Oskar Kokoschka, Wilhelm Lehmbruck, and Mexican sculpture.

 Westheim was the founder and editor of the important German arts magazine, Das Kunstblatt which was published monthly from 1917 to 1932, ceasing to appear when Westheim fled the Nazis.

 Nazi persecution, internment, flight to Mexico

 When the Nazis came to power in Germany in 1933, Westheim was persecuted because he was Jewish.
 He fled to France in 1933 (Paris).
 His German citizenship was stripped from him in 1935.
 From September 1939, he was interned as an enemy alien in several French camps, including Gurs.
 He was freed in late 1941 with the help of friends and the American Emergency Rescue Committee.
 From Marseille he moved to Spain, Portugal and ultimately Mexico.

 In Mexico from 1941 until his death in 1963, he established himself as a leading authority on Mexican art, both ancient and modern.
 He met Mariana Frenk, a German Jewish writer and translator whose husband, physician Ernst Frenk had died, and married her.